sakotiya/Pewlett-Hackard-Analysi/README.md

 2. Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

-Yes there are far enough qualified , retirement-ready employees in the departments to mentor next generation. this can be proof via table retirement_ready_employees.
+Yes there are far enough qualified , retirement-ready employees in the departments to mentor next generation.
+This can be prove via table 'retirement_ready_employees'.

 Using the code shown below, we can display a new table that shows the total count of retiring employees, employees eligible for the mentor program, and the percentage of mentor-eligible employees to retiring employees by title. there are at least 14 retirement-ready employees available to mentor every 1 employee, depending on the position.
 Some positions have over 50 retirement-ready employees for every 1 employee eligible for mentors.